OpenEvalProject/evals/manuscripts/elife-87048/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/87048/elife-87048-fig7-v1.jpg)

-**Figure 7.:** a) and EEG (b) data.The data are pooled across the binocular cross and dichoptic cross conditions of Experiment 1, with a target contrast of 48%.
+**Figure 7.:** The data are pooled across the binocular cross and dichoptic cross conditions of Experiment 1, with a target contrast of 48%.
 Vertical dashed lines indicate the fundamental flicker frequencies of 2 Hz (F1; black) and 1.6 Hz (F2; green), and the intermodulation difference (F1-F2=0.4 Hz) and sum (F1+F2=3.6 Hz) frequencies (red).
 Data are averaged across N=30 participants, and shaded regions indicate ±1 standard error.

-## Conclusions
+### Conclusions

 We have demonstrated that the binocular combination of flickering light differs between cortical and subcortical pathways.
 Flicker was also associated with substantially weaker interocular suppression, and stronger binocular facilitation, compared to the combination of spatial luminance modulations in the visual cortex.
 Our computational framework for understanding signal combination permits direct comparisons between disparate experimental paradigms and data types.
 We anticipate that this will help elucidate the constraints the brain faces when combining different types of signals to govern perception, action, and biological function.

 ## Methods

-## Participants
+### Participants

 Thirty (20 females), twelve (seven females), and ten (three females) adult participants, whose ages ranged from 18 to 45, were recruited for Experiments 1, 2, and 3, respectively.
 All participants had normal or corrected to normal binocular vision, and gave written informed consent.
 Our procedures were approved by the Ethics Committee of the Department of Psychology at the University of York (identification number 792).

-## Apparatus & stimuli
+### Apparatus & stimuli

 The stimuli were two discs of achromatic flickering light with a diameter of 3.74 degrees, presented on a black background.
 The same stimuli were used for all three experiments.
 Four dark red lines were added around both discs to help with their perceptual fusion, giving the appearance of a single binocular disc (see upper left insert in Figure 8 for an example of the fused stimulus).
 The discs were viewed through a four-mirror stereoscope, which used front silvered mirrors to avoid internal reflections, and meant that participants saw a single fused disc.
 The use of a stereoscope allowed us to modulate the stimuli in three different ocular configurations: monocular, binocular, and dichoptic.
 Note that during the monocular presentation of flicker, the unstimulated eye still saw the static (non-flickering) disc of mean luminance.